1. What is Remarketing?

 B. Page viewed Per Session –

-just follow the steps as we did earlier.
+Just follow the steps as we did earlier.
 Add 20% more to Pages/session.
 In this case, the Pages/session is 4.75( approx 5).
-So just put 6 or 7 because as we already know that it takes at least 11 pages/session to convert a customer on GMS ( look above in the first case).
+So just put 6 or 7 because as we already know that it takes at least 11 pages/session to convert a customer on GMS as we saw earlier.

 I am just going to take 3 here because I have an audience list with page/session greater than 5.
-You can make changes according to your need.
+Change these values according to your need.

 page – Matches regex – .*

-It's used as a wild card in the Regex( Regular Expression).
-It means match to all the pages on the website.
+This is used as a wild card in the Regex( Regular Expression).
+It means match all the pages on the website.

 2. E-commerce Remarketing Lists –